Address Your Letters To Maz Jobrani

 (LAUGHTER)

-JOBRANI: Ahmed Abdullah Rahim(ph) of the Main Street Shell station was quoted as saying (speaking in foreign accent) I look outside, and I think why is there a shark at Pump Number Eight?
+JOBRANI: Ahmed Abdullah Rahim(ph) of the Main Street Shell station was quoted as saying, (imitating foreign accent) I look outside, and I think why is there a shark at pump number Eight?

 (LAUGHTER)

-SAGAL: Hold on, Maz?
-I just want to interrupt.
+SAGAL: I just want to interrupt.
 Could you tell the listening audience where you're from originally?

 JOBRANI: I'm from Iran.